BrandiMac/space-products/doc/visibility.rst

 .. note::

-    TODO rewrite
-    The ``OccultingBodies`` property is by default ``empty``.
-The central bodies of the source and target are not assumed to be occulting bodies.
-Additionally, if a ``GroundStation`` object is the observer, its central body will be ignored as an occulting body (even if explicitly added) as the ``GroundStation`` mask is assumed to be a more accurate representation of occultation due to the local terrain.
-If no mask is selected for the ``GroundStation`` observer, the :ref:`VisibilitySegment` will treat it as a cone mask with a zero elevation angle for purposes of visibility calculations.
-If a ``GroundStation`` or ``PointGroundPoint`` object is the target, users should not model a ``GroundStation`` inside a spherical occulting body.
-An ellipsoid occultation model should be used instead.
+    * The ``OccultingBodies`` property default is ``empty``.
+The central bodies of the observer and target are not assumed to be occulting bodies.
+    * The ``GroundStation`` mask is assumed to be a more accurate representation of occultation due to the local terrain, and therefore its central body will be ignored as an occulting body even if explicitly added.
+    * If no mask is selected for a ``GroundStation`` observer, the :ref:`VisibilitySegment` will treat it as a cone mask with a zero elevation angle for visibility calculations.
+    * If the target is a ``GroundStation`` or ``PointGroundPoint``, users should **not** model a ``GroundStation`` inside a spherical occulting body, but instead us an ellipsoid occultation model.

 Setting up Occulting Terrain
 ===============================